mattereppe/bpf_flowmon/README.md

 ```
 make install
 ```
-to install the userland utility to /usr/local/bin.
+to install the userland utility to <code>/usr/local/bin</code>.

 To use the framework, you can either load the BPF programs through the management script and then run the userland utility manually, or launch everyting as a daemon through the management script.

-For the first option, use the load command of the script:
+For the first option, use the <code>load</code> command of the script:
 ```
 % sudo ./tc_flowmon.sh -a load
 ```